Transient-key cryptography: Verification

 During an interval, the transient private key is used to sign data concatenated with trusted timestamps and authenticity certificates.
 To verify the data at a later time, a receiver accesses the persistent public key for the appropriate time interval.
 The public key applied to the digital signature can be passed through published cryptographic routines to unpack the hash of the original data, which is then compared against a fresh hash of the stored data to verify data integrity.
 If the signature successfully decrypts using a particular interval's published public key, the receiver can be assured that the signature originated during that time period.
 If the decrypted and fresh hashes match, the receiver can be assured that the data has not been tampered with since the transient private key created the timestamp and signed the data.

-Transient-key cryptography was invented in 1997 by Dr. Michael D. Doyle of Eolas Technologies Inc., while working on the Visible Embryo Project and later acquired by and productized by ProofSpace, Inc. It has been adopted as a national standard in the ANSI ASC X9.95 standard for Trusted Timestamping.
+Transient-key cryptography was invented in 1997 by Michael D. Doyle of Eolas Technologies Inc., while working on the Visible Embryo Project and later acquired by and productized by ProofSpace, Inc. It has been adopted as a national standard in the ANSI ASC X9.95 standard for Trusted Timestamping.
 Transient-key cryptography is the predecessor to Forward secrecy and formed the foundation of the forward-signature-chaining technology in the Bitcoin blockchain system.

-ProofSpace, Inc has published a more detailed technical overview document of transient key cryptography.